-Our principal competitors consist of other developers of additive manufacturing systems as well as other companies that use FDM and inkjet-based technologies to compete in additive manufacturing.
+Our principal competitors consist of other developers of additive manufacturing systems as well as other companies that use fused deposition modeling and inkjet-based technologies to compete in additive manufacturing.
 A variety of additive manufacturing technologies compete with our proprietary technologies, including:

-- Stereolithography;

-- · Selective Laser Sintering;
+- Stereolithography; - Selective Laser Sintering;

-- Powder Binding; and

-- Digital Light Projection.
+- · Powder Binding; and - · Digital Light Projection.

 The companies that use these technologies to compete with us include 3D Systems Corporation, EOS GmbH and EnvisionTEC GmbH.
+HP's recently launch Multi Jet Fusion technology could become a competition as well.